titoBouzout/Format/readme.md

 Preferences > Package Settings > Format > Settings - User

-The configuration is very straightforward, "write" option is about giving a filename and the formatter does the job.
-Stdout option is about giving the formatter stdin and taking stdout.
+The configuration is very straightforward, Stdout option is about giving the formatter stdin and taking stdout.

 #### Usage